Brian.Gogan@wmich.edu | 414.217.5877

 and Megan O'Neill.

-Copy-Editor, Breastfeeding and Feminism: Informing Public Health Approaches: Edited twenty-three typescript chapters in accordance with the Chicago Manual of Style and communicated with international authors from a variety of disciplines.
+Copy-Editor, Breastfeeding and Feminism: Informing Public Health Approaches: Edited twenty-three typescript chapters in accordance with the Chicago Manual of Style and communicated with international authors from a variety of disciplines

-Co-Author, National Writing Project Grant Continued Funding Application, U.S. Department of Education: Drafted initial application, secured continued funding, conducted preliminary research, and established relationship with the 2010 BRWP ISI designated school district ($46,000 award).
+Co-Author, National Writing Project Grant Continued Funding Application, U.S. Department of Education: Drafted initial application, secured continued funding, conducted preliminary research, and established relationship with the 2010 BRWP ISI designated school district ($46,000 award)

-Author, “Diversity Proposal for the Blue Ridge Writing Project”: Designed and disseminated an IRB-approved survey to 2009 ISI participants, analyzed the results, and proposed three diversity initiatives to the BRWP Co-Directors and the Graduate School Dean.
+Author, “Diversity Proposal for the Blue Ridge Writing Project”: Designed and disseminated an IRB-approved survey to 2009 ISI participants, analyzed the results, and proposed three diversity initiatives to the BRWP Co-Directors and the Graduate School Dean

-Co-Author, Michigan People, Michigan Places; Our Stories, Our Lives Grant, Michigan Humanities Council: Established cross-institutional partnerships, drafted initial grant, developed final budget ($15,000 award).
+Co-Author, Michigan People, Michigan Places; Our Stories, Our Lives Grant, Michigan Humanities Council: Established cross-institutional partnerships, drafted initial grant, developed final budget ($15,000 award)

 Manuscript Reviewer, “Reformist Possibilities?
 Exploring Writing Program Cross-Campus Partnerships.”
-Kelly Belanger, Diana George, Marie Paretti, and Lisa McNair.
+Kelly Belanger, Diana George, Marie Paretti, and Lisa McNair

 Grant Reviewer, Institute for Society, Culture, and the Environment Grant, Virginia Tech

-($20,000 award).
+($20,000 award)

-Manuscript Reviewer, Invisible Seasons: Thoroughly read multiple chapter drafts and provided feedback to author Kelly Belanger.
+Manuscript Reviewer, Invisible Seasons: Thoroughly read multiple chapter drafts and provided feedback to author Kelly Belanger

-Co-Author, Public Programs Planning Grant, National Endowment for the Humanities: Conducted archival research, transcribed interviews, and drafted major sections of the grant.
+Co-Author, Public Programs Planning Grant, National Endowment for the Humanities: Conducted archival research, transcribed interviews, and drafted major sections of the grant

-Grant Reviewer, National Institute for Occupational Health and Safety.
+Grant Reviewer, National Institute for Occupational Health and Safety

-Co-Author, National Writing Project Grant, U.S. Department of Education: Conducted preliminary research and substantially revised grant draft ($30,000 award).
+Co-Author, National Writing Project Grant, U.S. Department of Education: Conducted preliminary research and substantially revised grant draft ($30,000 award)

-Co-Author, Institute for Society, Culture, and the Environment Grant, Virginia Tech ($17,500 award).
+Co-Author, Institute for Society, Culture, and the Environment Grant, Virginia Tech ($17,500 award)

-Organizer, Golub film screening and “Focusing on Art and Film: Documenting an American Artist” plenary panel.
+Organizer, Golub film screening and “Focusing on Art and Film: Documenting an American Artist” plenary panel

-Manuscript Reviewer, Viral Mothers: Thoroughly read multiple chapter drafts and provided feedback to author Bernice Hausman.
+Manuscript Reviewer, Viral Mothers: Thoroughly read multiple chapter drafts and provided feedback to author Bernice Hausman

-Discussant, Black Diamonds Panel Discussion: Brought a rhetorical perspective to an interdisciplinary discussion of the documentary film (Black Diamonds), which chronicles the impact of the mountain-top removal mining practice on Appalachia.
+Discussant, Black Diamonds Panel Discussion: Brought a rhetorical perspective to an interdisciplinary discussion of the documentary film (Black Diamonds), which chronicles the impact of the mountain-top removal mining practice on Appalachia

 Instructor of record for:

-Proposals & Pitches: Grant Writing for Professionals | 1 Section
+Proposals & Pitches: Grant Writing for Professionals | 2 Sections, Community Partner Project

 Parody & Rhetoric | 1 Section

-Style, Identification, & Persona in Professional Writing | 1 Section
+Style, Identification, & Persona in Professional Writing | 2 Sections, Community Partner Project

 Practical Writing | 1 Section